Historicity of the Iliad

-The extent of the historical basis of the Homeric epics, the Iliad and Odyssey, has been a topic of scholarly debate for centuries.

-While researchers of the 18th century had largely rejected the story of the Trojan War as fable, the discoveries made by Heinrich Schliemann at Hisarlik reopened the question in modern terms, and the subsequent excavation of Troy VIIa and the discovery of the toponym "Wilusa" in Hittite correspondence has made it plausible that the Trojan War cycle was at least remotely based on a historical conflict of the 12th century BC, even if the poems of Homer are removed from the event by more than four centuries of oral tradition.
+The historicity of the Iliad or the Homeric Question has been a topic of scholarly debate for centuries.
+The Iliad recounts the Trojan War between the city of Troy and a coalition of Mycenaean Greek states, leading to the destruction of Troy.
+While researchers of the 18th century had largely rejected the story of the Trojan War as fable, the discoveries made by Heinrich Schliemann at Hisarlik reopened the question.
+The subsequent excavation of Troy VIIa and the discovery of the toponym "Wilusa" in cuneiform Hittite correspondence has made it plausible that the Trojan War cycle was at least remotely based on a historical conflict of the 12th century BC, even if the poems of Homer remembered the event only through the distortion of four centuries of oral tradition.

 History

 Pre-modern views

-In Ancient Greece, the Trojan War was generally regarded as a real event, though the particular details of the story were considered up for debate.
-For instance, Herodotus argued that Homer had exaggerated the story and that the Trojans had been unable to return Helen because she was in fact in Egypt.
+In Ancient Greece, the Trojan War was generally regarded as a historical event, though the details of the story were matters of debate.
+For instance, Herodotus argued that Homer had exaggerated the story and that the Trojans had been unable to return Helen because she was in Egypt.
 When sixth century Athenians cited Homer to justify their side in a territorial dispute with Megara, the Megarans responded by accusing the Athenians of falsifying the text.

-The Trojan War continued to be regarded as essentially historical during the Roman empire, even after its Christianization.
-In the time of Strabo, topographic writings discussed the identity of sites mentioned by Homer.
-Eusebius of Caesarea's influential Chronologia gave Troy the same historical weight as Abraham in his universal history of humankind.
-Jerome's Chronicon followed Eusebius, and all the medieval chroniclers began with summaries of the universal history of Jerome.
+The Trojan War continued to be regarded as essentially historical during the Roman Empire, even after its Christianization.
+In the time of Strabo, geographic writings discussed the identity of sites mentioned by Homer.
+Eusebius of Caesarea's influential Chronicon gave Troy the same historical weight as Abraham in his universal history of humankind.
+Jerome's Chronicon followed Eusebius, and all the medieval chroniclers began with summaries of this universal history.

-Medieval Europeans continued to accept the Trojan War as historical, often claiming descent from Trojan heroes.
+Medieval Europeans continued to accept the Trojan War as historical, with dynasties often claiming descent from Trojan heroes.
 Geoffrey of Monmouth's pseudo-genealogy traced a Trojan origin for royal Britons in Historia Regum Britanniae, and Fredegar gave a similar origin myth for the Merovingians in which they were descended from a legendary King Francio, who had built a new Troy at Treves.